 The City of Melbourne is committed to becoming a cycling city, with a safe and easy bicycle network for cyclists of all ages and abilities.

-Premium bike lanes will be built on Elizabeth Street between the Haymarket roundabout and Queensberry Street.
+Premium bike lanes have been built on Elizabeth Street between the Haymarket roundabout and Queensberry Street.

 Our action plan for bicycle infrastructure and programs aims to make Melbourne safer and more attractive for current and future cyclists.

 These bike lanes provide an improved north-south route through the central city from Victoria Street to Flinders Street.

 Our new road safety program asks walkers, cyclists, drivers and motorcycle riders to Share Our Streets.

 Princes Bridge bicycle lane

 Where to ride

 If you’re in the city and you need to get from one end of town to the other, the quickest way to travel might well be by bike.